 Our curriculum is implemented through well-taught and appropriately sequenced content; thoughtfully designed assessment practice (through the use of our key questions) and consideration of an appropriate model of progression.
 Our quality-first teaching provides pupils with 'deepen the moment' opportunities to develop higher order thinking skills and to promote a depth of learning in all subject areas.

-The school's culture and ethos of 'Let it Shine' permeates the foundations of this curriculum.
-This is enhanced through our half-termly Core Values and dedication to the Christian vision and spiritual growth of our community.
-The impact is seen through pupil outcomes, pupil engagement, work scrutiny, curriculum celebration events and 'be the best that you can be' celebration.
+The school's culture and ethos of 'SHINE AND MAKE A DIFFERENCE permeates the foundations of this curriculum.
+The impact is seen through pupil outcomes, pupil engagement, work scrutiny, curriculum celebration events, and 'be the best that you can be' celebration.

 Teachers at All Saints' ensure curriculum design creates learning experiences that excite, hook, inspire and engage all learners.
 We are passionate about instilling transferable knowledge and skills across the curriculum.
 We hold high aspirations for all pupils and invest time and resources into nurturing talents and interests so learners can flourish academically and personally.

-To create effective learners in our school, we encourage endurance and a growth mindset when faced with a new challenge.
+To create effective learners in our school, we encourage endurance and a growth mindset when faced with a new challenge and we teach this through our seeds of happiness program.
 This promotes independent, resilient and successful learners, who are confident to take risks.

-Through our curriculum, we aim to address the following issues which we know are pertinent to All Saints':
+Through our curriculum, we aim to address the following areas which we know are pertinent to All Saints':

-- We need to ensure that provision for Personal, Social and Emotional development is strong so that children become confident learners and have an accessible toolkit which they can draw upon to show endurance and resilience.
+- We need to ensure that provision for Personal, Social, Emotional and Health Education is strong so that children become confident learners and have an accessible toolkit from which they can draw upon to show endurance and resilience.

 - We want children to understand how they can make a difference in the world and how they can be courageous advocates to achieve this.

-- We want children to learn about different cultures and religions so that they understand and appreciate cultural diversity beyond their own community.
+- We want children to learn about diversity so that they understand and appreciate diversity beyond their own community.

-- We want children to recognise dangers and negative influences online, within their families and in the wider community so that they are able to keep themselves and others in their families safe and are able to live as law-abiding citizens.
+- We want children to know how to keep themselves safe including when they are online, within their families, and in the wider community so that they are able to keep themselves and others in their families safe and are able to live as good citizens.

-- We want children to develop strong reading skills so that they can enjoy a wide breadth of stories and find information as they need it.
+- We want children to develop strong reading skills and have a love for reading so that they can enjoy a wide breadth of stories and find information as they need it.

 - We want children to develop leadership skills so that they can take on trusted roles in school and demonstrate reliability and responsibility.